 Work in Progress

 “Damaging Democracy?
 Security Provision and Turnout in Afghan Elections” (with Michael Callen, Radha K. Iyengar, James D. Long, and Jacob N. Shapiro).
 Working paper.
-Revised and resubmitted, Economics & Politics.
+Conditional acceptance, Economics & Politics.

 “Insurgent Math: The Impact of Civilian Casualties in the Afghan Insurgency” (with Joseph H. Felter, Radha K. Iyengar, and Jacob N. Shapiro).
 NBER Working Paper 16152.
 Revised June 2011.